The root cause of nylon tie wire breakage

 Overloaded use

-Ties with rated tensile strength, bundling with too much force or used for over-specification of the object, easy to lead to breakage.
+Tie wraps with rated tensile strength, bundling with too much force or used for over specification of the object, easy to lead to breakage.

 Insufficient environmental adaptability

 In low temperature, strong ultraviolet rays, chemical corrosion and other special environments, ordinary ties are prone to aging and brittle cracks.
-At this time, the special weather-resistant, cold-resistant, chemical corrosion-resistant ties should be used.
+At this time, the special weather resistant, cold resistant, chemical corrosion resistant tie wraps should be used.

 Improper installation

-Unstandardized operations such as knotting of ties, repeated bending, and strong pulling with pliers will increase the risk of rupture.
+Unstandardized operations such as knotting of tie wraps, repeated bending, and strong pulling with pliers will increase the risk of rupture.

 Conclusion

-Understanding nylon cable ties’ failure mechanisms requires a holistic approach across material selection, production processes, and usage scenarios.
+Understanding Nylon tie wire’ failure mechanisms requires a holistic approach across material selection, production processes, and usage scenarios.
 Key takeaways:

 1. PA66 purity and moisture control are critical for molecular stability